Inedo/inedo-docs/ProGet/feeds/npm.md

 This appears to be limited to a very small number of packages (such as [@hot-loader/react-dom](https://www.npmjs.com/package/@hot-loader/react-dom); we may change this behavior if it's a continued problem, but please contribute to the discussion at [NPM Connector returns plus "+" in versions](https://forums.inedo.com/topic/2948) on the forums.

+### npm audit and Proxying (Experimental feature)

+Npm Audit Proxying is an Experimental feature.
+The npm audit API is undocumented and npm, Inc. does not support third-party implementations.
+But, ProGet can attempt to forward requests to the audit endpoint to npmjs.org or a connector.
+This may stop working if npmjs.org changes the API or blocks ProGet's requests.
+You can configure the proxy URL in ProGet 5.3 by navigating to the `Manage Feed` page on your `npm` feed.

 ## Creating an npm Feed {#creating data-title="Creating an npm Feed"}